jlorys/SQL-Server-sqls/README.md

 --In brief:
 --SCOPE_IDENTITY() - returns the last identity value that is created in the same session and in the same scope.
 --@@IDENTITY - returns the last identity value that is created in the same session and across any scope.
---IDENT_CURRENT('TableName') - returns the last identity value that is created for a specific table across any session and any scope.
+--IDENT_CURRENT('TableName') - returns the last identity value that is created for a specific table across any --session and any scope.

 --To create the unique key using a query:
 Alter Table Table_Name
 Add Constraint Constraint_Name Unique(Column_Name)

 --Both primary key and unique key are used to enforce, the uniqueness of a column.
-So, when do you choose one over the other?
 --A table can have, only one primary key.
-If you want to enforce uniqueness on 2 or more columns, then we use unique key constraint.
+If you want to enforce uniqueness on 2 or more columns, -- then we use unique key constraint.

 --What is the difference between Primary key constraint and Unique key constraint?
 This question is asked very frequently in interviews.
 --1.
 A table can have only one primary key, but more than one unique key